This is something I’ve been grappling with for years…

 What’s the difference between an entrepreneur and a CEO?

 An entrepreneur is someone who starts a business by investing a lot of time and assuming the financial risk required to make a profit.
 She or he has a vision and sees an opportunity in the marketplace.

 A CEO takes responsibility for the success of the entire organization.
 The CEO makes tough decisions based on the company’s needs, values, and goals… the buck stops there!

 There are people who can be both CEO and an entrepreneur at the same time.
 They’re typically people who’ve had lengthy corporate and business experience in the real world, prior to starting their online business.

-The cold hard truth is that most entrepreneurs simply do not possess the necessary skills to be the CEO of their own organization.
+The cold hard truth is that most entrepreneurs simply do not possess the necessary skills to be the CEO of their own startup.

 Where is this going?

-Three years into my first company I had to fire someone.
+Two years into my first startup I had to fire someone.
 It wasn’t easy… but it’s amazing how good you can get at firing people when the success of the entire company is at stake.

-As the company grew I quickly got very good at making tough decisions.
+As the business grew I quickly got very good at making tough decisions.
 I was able put my personal feelings aside in order to hire and fire according to the company’s needs.

 Have you fired someone for the greater good of your business or startup?